GiuliaLanzillotta/giulias_blog/docs/_posts/2020-04-30-about-deep-work.md

 ### Lesson #2: γνῶθι σεαυτόν (know thyself)

 Transliterated as "gnōthi seauton" lesson #2 traces back to ancient Greece.
-Popularly associated with the philosopher Socrates, it is actually attributed to multiple figures.I should say that this aphorism is not really in the book, but the idea is indirectly mentioned in the chapter dedicated to *rule #1: work deeply*. <br>
+Popularly associated with the philosopher Socrates, it is actually attributed to multiple figures.
+I should say that this aphorism is not really in the book, but the idea is indirectly mentioned in the chapter dedicated to *rule #1: work deeply*. <br>
 Rule #1 is about helping the reader smooth into a more deep-work compatible routine.
 Newport presents six strategies to "hijack your brain’s motivation center" and "recharge your willpower reserves at the fastest possible rate".
 The main obstacle being faced here can be summarized as follows:
 > You have a finite amount of willpower that becomes depleted as you use it.